knod/pa-data/README.md

 ## git

-Same kind of deal here
+Same kind of deal here.

-Download here into the same folder as nodejs: https://git-scm.com/download/win
+Download here (https://git-scm.com/download/win) into the same folder as nodejs?
+We're working on figuring this out.

+## halp us!

+If you know sites with tutorials to do this better, let us know!

 # Do